The Benefits of Tree Testing Your Navigation

 With either approach, during a redesign, the best way to determine the right site navigation before you start interface design is to conduct user tests.
 There are a number of ways to do this, but in this post we’ll be focusing on tree testing.

 What is Tree Testing?

-Tree testing is a task-based way to measure how well users can find items in your hierarchy.
-Website developers, designers, content strategists, digital strategists, UX researchers, and planners can all benefit from using tree testing to validate and invalidate hypotheses about the “right” information architecture.
-The results will identify high fail and success points, and using this information, you can isolate possible improper labeling and poor categorization.
+Tree testing is a task-based way to measure how well users can find items on a website or digital product.
+Website developers, designers, content strategists, digital strategists, UX researchers, and planners can all benefit from using tree testing to validate (or refute) hypotheses about the “right” information architecture.
+The results will identify high fail and success points.
+Using this information, you can isolate possible improper labeling and poor categorization.

-Similar to card sorting, tree testing allows you to survey potential website visitors to gather data about your navigation, but while card sorting helps inform your site’s most basic architecture (you ask users to sort information into the categories they think it belongs), tree testing takes this user testing a further by asking users to seek out a particular piece of information based on a sketch of your website’s structure.
+Similar to card sorting, tree testing allows you to survey potential website visitors to gather data about your navigation.
+However, while card sorting informs your site’s most basic architecture—you ask users to sort information into the categories they think it belongs—tree testing takes this user testing further by asking users to seek out a particular piece of information based on a sketch of your website’s structure.